DogeTheBeast/College_notes/VSEPR.md

 - You do not need to show lone pairs in VSEPR perspective diagrams.
 - You do not need to draw multiple bonds in VSEPR perspective diagrams.

+## Parent Shape and Molecular Shape

+Parent shape is the shape of the compound including the lone pairs of electrons whereas the molecul